 A protection mandate must be made in a certain way to be valid.
 The two ways to make a protection mandate are by a notary or in front of two witnesses.

 This protection mandate is made by a notary.
 A notarized mandate is harder to challenge in court because the notary makes sure that you understand your protection mandate and that it represents your wishes.
-The notary keeps the original copy and then registers it in the Registers of Testamentary Dispositions and Mandates of the Chambre des notaries (notaries’ association).
+The notary keeps the original copy and then records it in the Registers of Testamentary Dispositions and Mandates of the Chambre des notaries (notaries’ association).

 By hiring a notary, you will benefit from personalized legal advice, but you must pay the notary’s fees.